Jaundice

 a. abnormal shape and size of RBC.

 b.
 Congenital absence of RBC enzymes.
-In G6PD (glucose 6 phosphate deficiency) and Pyruvate kinase deficiency, the RBCs are fragile and breaks down easily.
-In G6PD deficiency the cell membrane fails to maintain integrity and spleen breaks down damaged RBC, in Pyruvate-kinase deficiency, ATP level falls leading to dehydration of RBC and deformed RBCs are similarly broken down.
+In G6PD (glucose 6 phosphate deficiency) and Pyruvate kinase deficiency, the RBCs are fragile and break down easily.
+In G6PD deficiency the cell membrane fails to maintain integrity and the spleen breaks down damaged RBCs, in Pyruvate-kinase deficiency, ATP level falls leading to dehydration of RBC and deformed RBCs are similarly broken down.

 c.
 Abnormal hemoglobin.
-In Sickle Cell Anemia, the sickle shaped RBCs unable to negotiate through capillaries and breaks down.
+In Sickle Cell Anemia, the sickle shaped RBCs are unable to negotiate through capillaries and break down.
 Similarly, in beta Thalassemia the RBCs break down.

 2. Other causes of Intravascular hemolysis and its mechanism.